kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 ##### CompositePodGroup Scheduling Algorithm

-The multi-level topology-aware scheduling (TAS) algorithm (`podGroupSchedulingPlacementAlgorithm`) is a direct extension of the recursive `groupRecursiveSchedulingDefaultAlgorithm` execution cycle defined in [Multi-level gang scheduling](#multi-level-gang-scheduling), augmented to determine appropriate topology placements.
+The multi-level topology-aware scheduling (TAS) algorithm (`groupRecursiveSchedulingPlacementAlgorithm`) is a direct extension of the recursive `groupRecursiveSchedulingDefaultAlgorithm` execution cycle defined in [Multi-level gang scheduling](#multi-level-gang-scheduling), augmented to determine appropriate topology placements.